Nakiyah24/ExplainableAI_Assignments/README.md

 **Assignment 6 – Part II: Code Tutorial — Permutation Feature Importance (PFI)**
 Implemented PFI using the California Housing dataset to understand which features most influence a Random Forest regressor’s predictions of median house value.
 Built a baseline model, computed the drop in R² for each feature, and visualized results with a table and bar chart (mean ± std).
 Found that **Median Income**, **Latitude**, and **Longitude** were dominant predictors.
 Reflected on how PFI provides a global ranking of feature importance and how it can be extended to multiple models and metrics for deeper interpretability analysis.

+**Assignment 9** — *Mechanistic Interpretability with a Tiny LSTM*:
+Built a very small 1-layer LSTM to learn the reverse-complement of DNA sequences.
+Kept the model deliberately tiny so the hidden states were easy to inspect.
+Visualized logits, hidden activations, and neuron-by-position patterns to identify which neurons encoded sequence position, base type, or stayed inactive.
+Reflected on how even small models develop structure and noted interest in exploring how interpretability changes with deeper or larger LSTMs.

 *(More assignments will be added here as I complete them.)*